 CLALS depends on generous support from American University, individual donors, private foundations and other agencies.
 The following are agencies that currently fund Center activities:

 American Friends Service Committee

 Christopher Reynolds Foundation

 The Christopher Reynolds Foundation has provided ongoing support for the Center's Cuba Initiative.
-Now in its third year, the Initiative facilitates academic exchanges, innovative media production and multilateral fora on diplomatic relations.
+Now in its third year, the Initiative focuses on economic reform, social welfare, and issues in health and the environment.

 Department of State

-Through its in-house investigative wing, InSight Crime, the Department of State to conduct an in-depth study of emerging criminal organizations in Colombia, known by their acronym, BACRIMs.
+Through CLALS' in-house investigative wing, InSight Crime, the Department of State funded an in-depth study of emerging criminal organizations in Colombia, known by their acronym, BACRIMs.

-CLALS was awarded a multi-year grant totaling $412,000 by the Ford Foundation to fund an ambitious program of research and dissemination devoted to assessing the role of Central American elites.
+CLALS was awarded a series of grants by the Ford Foundation to fund an ambitious program of research and dissemination devoted to assessing the role of Central American elites.
 The Foundation has also awarded funds to CLALS to supply pro bono lawyers and other advocates with the accurate, up-to-date evidence needed to effectively represent unaccompanied minors from Central America as they navigate the U.S. immigration system.
 Previous support from Ford includes a project on participatory democracy in Latin America, which was carried out through a grant to the University of British Columbia, Andean Democracy Research Network.